-- Artistic Discipline: Indicate the artistic discipline you believe the project most closely identifies with. - Project or Event Location: Tell us the communities in which your project will take place.
+- six months after the deadline, for example, might not demonstrate a timely need when assessed against others). - Artistic Discipline: Indicate the artistic discipline you believe the project most closely identifies with. - Project or Event Location: Tell us the communities in which your project will take place.
 It is important for SK Arts to know, for example, if we are funding you as a Saskatoon-based artist, with a large portion of the work on this project taking place in a smaller community in the province. - Brief Project Description: Tell us exactly what you want to do with the grant (attend a residency program, build crates and ship your artwork to an exhibition, send staff to a professional development course, travel to attend an arts award event, perform or audition, etc.) in 25 words or less.
 This will be the only chance to clearly state what you plan to do.
 The 25-word statement of your project acts as an identifier or label for your grant application in assessment materials, grant payment forms and announcements about grants.